-- 4.42 An initial screening of the Longford Town LAP, using the precautionary principle (without the application of mitigation measures) and the Source/Pathway/Receptor links between the Longford Town LAP and European sites with the potential to result in significant effects on the conservation objectives and features of interest of the European sites was carried out in Chapter 3.
-Based on best scientific knowledge and objective information and assessment, the possibility of significant effects caused by the Longford Town LAP was excluded for the following European sites: - Argagullion Bog SAC; - Mount Jessop Bog SAC; and - Glen Lough SPA. - 4.43 The findings of the Screening for AA determined that the Longford Town LAP could result in the following Likely Significant Effects from the implementation of a number of the objectives within the LAP: - Loss of functionally linked land in relation to the Lough Ree SPA and Lough Ree SAC. - Non-physical disturbance (off-site only) in relation to the Lough Ree SPA and Lough Ree SAC. - Air pollution in relation to the Ballykenny-Fisherstown Bog SPA, Lough Ree SPA, Lough Forbes Complex SAC and Lough Ree SAC. - Recreation pressure in relation to the Lough Ree SAC, Lough Forbes Complex SAC, Lough Ree SPA and Ballykenny-Fisherstown Bog SPA. - Changes to hydrology including water quality and quantity in relation to the Ballykenny-Fisherstown Bog SPA, Lough Ree SPA, Lough Ree SAC and Fortwilliam Turlough SAC.
+4.42 An initial screening of the Longford Town LAP, using the precautionary principle (without the application of mitigation measures) and the Source/Pathway/Receptor links between the Longford Town LAP and European sites with the potential to result in significant effects on the conservation objectives and features of interest of the European sites was carried out in Chapter 3.
+Based on best scientific knowledge and objective information and assessment, the possibility of significant effects caused by the Longford Town LAP was excluded for the following European sites:

+- Argagullion Bog SAC;

+- Mount Jessop Bog SAC; and

+- Glen Lough SPA.

+4.43 The findings of the Screening for AA determined that the Longford Town LAP could result in the following Likely Significant Effects from the implementation of a number of the objectives within the LAP:

+- Loss of functionally linked land in relation to the Lough Ree SPA and Lough Ree SAC. - Non-physical disturbance (off-site only) in relation to the Lough Ree SPA and Lough Ree SAC. - Air pollution in relation to the Ballykenny-Fisherstown Bog SPA, Lough Ree SPA, Lough Forbes Complex SAC and Lough Ree SAC. - Recreation pressure in relation to the Lough Ree SAC, Lough Forbes Complex SAC, Lough Ree SPA and Ballykenny-Fisherstown Bog SPA. - Changes to hydrology including water quality and quantity in relation to the Ballykenny-Fisherstown Bog SPA, Lough Ree SPA, Lough Ree SAC and Fortwilliam Turlough SAC.
-- 4.44 The Appropriate Assessment stage identified whether the above Likely Significant Effects will, in light of mitigation and avoidance measures, result in Adverse Effects on Integrity (AEoI) of the European sites either alone or incombination with other plans or projects.
-It can be concluded that no Adverse Effect on Integrity will occur on any European site subject to the provision of safeguarding and mitigation measures as detailed in Chapter 4. - 4.45 The following text summarises the safeguarding and mitigation measures recommended in the NIS which have all been included in the LAP: - NHB 04 "Require screening for Appropriate Assessment (AA), in accordance with Article 6(3) of the Habitats Directive, to be carried out with respect to any plan or project which may have a likely significant impact on the River Camlin and Royal Canal pNHA". - NHB 05 "Require an ecological appraisal, in addition to an Appropriate Assessment, for development not directly connected with or necessary to the management of European Sites, or a proposed European Site and which are likely to have significant effects on that site either individually or cumulatively". - NHB 09 "Ensure the provision of appropriate Riparian strips of not less than 10 meters from the top of the bank of all watercourses to enhance biodiversity and preserve the natural flood regime of the area.
-The full extent of the biodiversity protection zone should be determined on a case-by-case basis by the Council, based on site specific characteristics and sensitivities". - NHB 21 "Ensure that any proposals for the lighting/flood lighting of waterways infrastructure, buildings or pedestrian/cycling routes along waterways minimise adverse impacts on protected species (e.g. bats, birds, otters, etc) and incorporate lighting schemes as set out in 'Bats and Lighting, Guidance Notes for: Planners, engineers, architects, and developers' (Bat Conservation Ireland, December 2010)". - CC 17 "Promote the preservation of best ambient air quality compatible with sustainable development in accordance with the EU Ambient Air Quality and Cleaner Air for Europe (CAFE) Directive (2008/5/0/EC) and ensure that all air emissions associated with new developments are within

-Environmental Quality Standards as out in the Air Quality Standards Regulations 2011 (SI No. 180 of 201) (or any updated/superseding documents)".
+4.44 The Appropriate Assessment stage identified whether the above Likely Significant Effects will, in light of mitigation and avoidance measures, result in Adverse Effects on Integrity (AEoI) of the European sites either alone or incombination with other plans or projects.
+It can be concluded that no Adverse Effect on Integrity will occur on any European site subject to the provision of safeguarding and mitigation measures as detailed in Chapter 4.

+4.45 The following text summarises the safeguarding and mitigation measures recommended in the NIR which have all been included in the LAP:

+- NHB 04 "Require screening for Appropriate Assessment (AA), in accordance with Article 6(3) and Article 6(4) of the Habitats Directive, to be carried out with respect to any plan or project which may have a likely significant impact on the River Camlin and Royal Canal pNHA". - NHB 05 "Require appropriate assessment of projects that may have impacts on SACs/SPAs in the region". - NHB 09 "Ensure the provision of appropriate Riparian strips of not less than 10 meters from the top of the bank of all watercourses to enhance biodiversity and preserve the natural flood regime of the area.
+The full extent of the biodiversity protection zone should be determined on a caseby-case basis by the Council, based on site specific characteristics and sensitivities". - NHB 21 "Ensure that any proposals for the lighting/flood lighting of waterways infrastructure, buildings or pedestrian/cycling routes along waterways minimise adverse impacts on protected species (e.g. bats, birds, otters, etc) and incorporate lighting schemes as set out in 'Bats and Lighting, Guidance Notes for: Planners, engineers, architects, and developers' (Bat Conservation Ireland, December 2010)". - CC 17 "Promote the preservation of best ambient air quality compatible with sustainable development in accordance with the EU Ambient Air Quality and Cleaner Air for Europe (CAFE) Directive (2008/5/0/EC) and ensure that all air emissions associated with new developments are within Environmental Quality Standards as out in the Air Quality Standards Regulations 2011 (SI No. 180 of 201) (or any updated/superseding documents)".